Chris Ford, Co-Chair

-Rick Henley, Co-Chair
+Rick Henley, Board of Directors

 I am a native Iowan that found my own way to the outdoors for the most part as I did not grow up in a hunting or fishing family.
 Because of this I had very little private land opportunities available to me and spent much of my time hunting and fishing on public land in Iowa, and continue to do so.
 Starting out as an upland and waterfowl hunter, I have more recently become obsessed with Iowa deer and turkey hunting, both of which I hunt exclusively on public land.
 I have also started looking at public land opportunities out West for mule deer and elk.